baddfish/run_analysis/README.md

-# Project Title
+# Getting and Cleaning Data Course Project

-One Paragraph of project description goes here
+For this project we are given files that need to be merged, cleaned, and correctly labeled to be able to be more readable

 ## Getting Started